A wide river flows through a landscape with green trees on both banks under a blue sky.

 Lismore Castle, Waterford Tourism Ireland, chris hill

-The Munster Blackwater, often simply called the Blackwater, is one of Ireland’s great rivers.
-Rising in the Mullaghareirk Mountains on the Kerry‑Cork border, it flows eastward through the fertile valleys of County Cork – passing Mallow and Fermoy – before turning south in County Waterford, winding past Lismore and Cappoquin and finally emptying into the Celtic Sea at Youghal Harbour.
-At 169 km (105 mi) long, it traverses five counties – Cork, Kerry, Limerick, Tipperary and Waterford – and a landscape that shifts from rugged mountain foothills to tranquil estuarine flats, earning the nickname “the Irish Rhine”.
+The Munster Blackwater, known locally as the Avonmore in its upper reaches and the Avondhu as it approaches the sea, is one of Ireland’s most significant waterways.
+Rising in the Mullaghareirk Mountains on the Kerry–Cork border, the river carves a 169 km path eastward through the fertile valleys of County Cork, passing the market towns of Mallow and Fermoy.
+It then turns south into County Waterford, winding past Lismore and Cappoquin before emptying into the Celtic Sea at Youghal Harbour.
+Along its course, the Blackwater touches five counties – Cork, Kerry, Limerick, Tipperary, and Waterford – shifting from rugged mountain foothills to tranquil estuarine flats.
+This diverse landscape has earned it the nickname “the Irish Rhine.”

 What to See & Do